For the most current drafts see http://www.amysemet.com/research

-Administrative Adjudication: A Study of the Adjudicatory Process (Book manuscript in progress during postdoctoral time at Princeton)
+Administrative Adjudication: A Study of the Adjudicatory Process (book manuscript in progress)

 Administrative adjudication can take many forms and administrative agencies have differing internal processes in how they adjudicate cases.
 In this book/multiple article project, I look at how internal processes at agencies can dictate outcomes.
 In particular, I undertake a comprehensive examination of the adjudicatory processes of the National Labor Relations Board, the Patent and Trademark Office, the Environmental Protection Agency, the Securities and Exchange Commission and the Federal Trade Commission, examining labor, patent, securities, environmental and data privacy policies.
 I hope to offer insights into which institutional configuration of agencies can best effectuate congressional purpose.

-“How Do Judicial Elections Affect Low-Salience Decisions?” with Brandice Canes-Wrone and Thomas Clark (Revise & Resubmit, Journal on Empirical Legal Studies 15:4 (Dec.
-2018) (special issue devoted to eight articles presented at 2017 Conference on Empirical Legal Studies)
+“How Do Judicial Elections Affect Low-Salience Decisions?” with Brandice Canes-Wrone and Thomas Clark, Journal on Empirical Legal Studies 15:4 (Dec.
+2018)

 Scholarship finds that in states with judicial elections, public opinion affects judges’ decisions on hot-button campaign issues such as the death penalty or marijuana legalization.
 Yet the literature leaves open the question of how public opinion affects judicial decisions on less salient issues, which not only dominate the dockets of state supreme courts but also encompass areas of major legal and policy significance.
 We consider one such issue that infrequently emerges in judicial campaigns, environmental law.
 Specifically, we collect an original dataset of over 5000 judicial votes on nearly 1,000 cases heard in 40 state supreme courts from 1990-2014.
 We find that for the dataset as a whole, there is not a significant effect of public opinion on judicial decisions in any of the major judicial selection systems.
 However, in the few states in which environmental issues have been the subject of campaign attack ads, we find evidence of such a relationship during the years following the ads.
 These results contribute to a growing literature that suggests elections can reduce judicial independence from public opinion.